Hicham Aâboubou

-Hicham Aâboubou (هشام عبوبو; born 19 May 1978) is a Moroccan professional footballer who last played as a defender for FC Lanaudière in the Première Ligue de soccer du Québec.
+Hicham Aâboubou (هشام عبوبو; born 19 May 1978) is a Moroccan former professional footballer who played as a centre-back.

 Career

 Africa

 Aâboubou started his soccer career with Khenifra playing with the junior team from 1992 to 1994.
-In 1994, he joined Kawkab Marrakech, initially playing with the junior team, before eventually graduating through the senior A team, where he would play until 2001.
-He played for Mouloudia Oujda, in 2001-2002, before being transferred back to Kawkab Marrakech.
-From 2002 to 2006 he played with KACM A Team, scoring two goals in 48 games.
+In 1994, he joined Kawkab Marrakech, initially playing with the junior team before eventually graduating through the senior A team, where he would play until 2001.
+From 2001 to 2002, he played for Mouloudia Oujda before being transferred back to Kawkab Marrakech.
+From 2002 to 2006, he played with KACM A Team, scoring two goals in 48 games.

 North America

-In 2006 Aâboubou joined Canadian team Laval Dynamites, and scored two goals in 13 games in his debut season with the club.
-On July 31 he joined Montreal Impact, but did not play a single game in his first year.
-He made his debut for the team on April 21, 2007 against the Atlanta Silverbacks, but was released by Montreal in February 2008.
+In 2006, Aâboubou joined Canadian team Laval Dynamites and scored two goals in 13 games in his debut season with the club.
+On July 31, he joined Montreal Impact but did not play a single game in his first year.
+He made his debut for the team on April 21, 2007, against the Atlanta Silverbacks, but was released by Montreal in February 2008.
 During the 2007 season he was loaned to the Impact's farm team Trois-Rivières Attak of the Canadian Soccer League.
-He managed to win some silverware with the Attak by winning the Open Canada Cup, where he featured in the finals match against Columbus Clan F.C. which resulted in a 3-0 victory.
+He managed to win some silverware with the Attak by winning the Open Canada Cup, where he featured in the finals match against Columbus Clan F.C. which resulted in a 3–0 victory.

-In the summer of 2008 Aâboubou announced he would take a sabbatical from professional soccer, intending to return to study at Arts of Science at Université de Montréal while playing college soccer for the university's Montréal Carabins.
+In the summer of 2008, Aâboubou announced he would take a sabbatical from professional soccer, intending to return to study at Arts of Science at Université de Montréal while playing college soccer for the university's Montréal Carabins.

-On July 28, 2009 the Montreal Impact signed Aâboubou to a two-year contract.
+On July 28, 2009, the Montreal Impact signed Aâboubou to a two-year contract.
 He made his first appearance of the season on August 1 against Miami FC.
 During the 2009 season Aâboubou helped the Impact clinch a playoff spot by finishing fifth in the standings.
 In the playoffs, he helped the Impact reach the USL finals against the Vancouver Whitecaps FC, the match was noted for the first time in USL history where the final match would consist of two Canadian clubs.
 The Impact would eventually defeat the Whitecaps on 6-3 aggregate on goals, and therefore claim their third USL Championship.